Studiosity/grover/README.md

 #### Yarn pnp strategy

-If you ar using yarn pnp strategy, you can override how to run js runtime for grover:
+If you are using the Yarn PnP strategy, you can override the run JS runtime for grover:

 ```ruby
 Grover.configure do |config|